aretecode/Todo/README.md

-Questions:
+# Questions:
-MOST IMPORTANT!!! - HOW SHOULD USER BE IMPLEMENTED?
+- !!!
+How should User, Authentication, & Authorization be implemented?
     Should UserId be in the HTTTP Request & then use AppService and return a payload only if NOT_AUTHORIZED?

-Should Parameters in Domain be (array), or individual?

-Why does EditItemInput not work?
+- Why does EditItemInput not work?

-Add vs Create?
+- Add vs Create?

-How to best test testGetListSuccess ? get results from db & compare?
+- How to best test testGetListSuccess ? get results from db & compare?
 Regex compare just a bit of it?

-Does it compare Input instead of Output if it is a 404?
+- Does it compare Input instead of Output if it is a 404?

 ### Files with questions:
-Web\Responder\AbstractTodoResponder
+- Web\Responder\AbstractTodoResponder
-Web\Config
+- Web\Config

 ## @TODO:
 Make the aj(ax) example not just interpret other HTTP status codes as `error` but react respectively.

 ## Thank you
 I really appreciate your input, feel free to make it as long or as short as you would like.
 Thank you.

-# TODO